vanderbilt-data-science/climate-policy/README.md

 ## Data

-All the original data will be stored the following OneDrive folder: [Climate Policy Data](https://vanderbilt365-my.sharepoint.com/:f:/g/personal/ethan_i_thorpe_vanderbilt_edu/Eu8eb1jCuJpKoSTcq--22E4BSKa8mQxXrjD8p-2wrlX_hQ?e=P0j56t).
-Due to the large size of the data, we will not be storing it in this repo.
+All files are stored in this repository.
+Original Climate Plans can be found under the CAPS folder.

 ## Timeline

-Fall 2024 (September through December 2025 intially)
+Fall 2024 (September through December 2024 intially)

 ## Repo Structure

-The 00 series of notebooks are template notebooks.
-Details regarding additional notebooks and scrips will be added here later.
+To run the tool, in a terminal run ```streamlit run app.py```.
+Please ensure that all necessary packages have been installed as per the ```requirements.txt``` file.
+Necessary packages can be installed using pip: ```pip install -r requirements.txt```

+The ```Prompts``` folder contains all the system prompt templates used in the tool.
+These can be modified to modify the behavior of the tools.

 ## Project logistics